Water Capacity: 42 fl oz

 The price range varies for drip coffee machines, with options available for most budgets.

 Basic models like the $19.99 Elite Gourmet Coffeemaker (Best Buy) are affordable and offer the essential features needed for brewing consistent coffee.
 More advanced mid-range models, such as the $70 Hamilton Beach 2-Way Machine (Amazon), come with additional features like programmable settings and auto-shut-off.
-At the premium end of the spectrum, you're either paying for precise engineering, which translates to great tasting, consistent coffee and a long lifespan – as is the case with the $350 Moccamaster – or you're paying for extras such as grinders.
+At the premium end of the spectrum, you're paying for precise engineering, which translates to great tasting, consistent coffee and a long lifespan – as is the case with the $350 Moccamaster – or you're paying for extras such as grinders.
 This is the case with the Gevi Grind and Brew Drip Coffee Maker (Walmart).

-Price: As with most appliances, you can spend a little or a lot to get the best versions of both drip coffee and pour-over coffee makers, but you can get a decent model of each type for around the $50 mark.
+- Verdict: As with most appliances, you can spend a little or a lot to get the best versions of drip coffee and pour-over coffee makers, but you can get a decent model of each type for around the $50 mark.
 Pour-over coffee makers seem the cheapest, at face value, but once you've bought all of the components, from carafes to kettles, this price can soon mount up.
 As can the time costs needed to invest in perfecting your art.
 You'll also need more space for all of the pour-over coffee parts.
 At the same time, drip-coffee machines are typically all-in-one units and aren't as complex to learn.

-Drip coffee vs pour-over coffee: Our verdict
+Drip coffee vs pour-over coffee: Which is best?

 By contrast, drip coffee machines offer an efficient and straightforward way to make coffee.
 You sacrifice flavor intensity and versatility, but it's perfect for people who enjoy a lighter, smoother cup of coffee without the fuss.